asmiishripad/Tactidio/README.md

 Tactidio is an innovative GUI designed to enable seamless communication and accessibility for individuals who are blind or visually impaired.
-Built By: Asmii Shripad, Avraneel Ghosh, Khushi Rai
+Built By: Asmii Shripad, Avraneel Ghosh, Khushi Rai.

 Features Include:
 1. Audio-to-Braille Conversion
 •	Users can upload or record audio files directly within the GUI.
 The software utilizes advanced speech-to-text technology to transcribe spoken content into a textual format.
 The text is then converted into Braille, allowing users to read the content using Braille displays or embossers.